evhub/coconut/HELP.md

 vector(1, 2).angle(5)  # MatchError
 ```

-_Hint: Look back at how we checked whether the argument to `factorial` was an integer using destructuring assignment._
+_Hint: Look back at how we checked whether the argument to `factorial` was an integer using pattern-matching._

 <br>
 <br>